-We recently did a tour de France of the great French regions and their emblematic grape varieties.
-These regions all have many varietals which have been (undeservedly) forgotten by history.
-Interestingly, some terroir-focused vignerons are beginning to reintroduce these lesser-known grapes to their production: let us take you on a tour de France with a difference…
+A few week’s ago we took a tour de France of the great French regions and their emblematic grape varieties.
+These regions all have many varieties which have been (undeservedly) forgotten by history.
+Interestingly, some terroir-focused vignerons are beginning to reintroduce these lesser-known grapes to their production.
+Let us take you on a tour de France with a difference…

 Let’s start with some figures.
 There is an estimated total of 7,000 to 10,000 grape varieties worldwide.
-In France, only 250 are officially authorized by the Minister for Agriculture.
-With the great international varieties, this is a tendency towards the uniformization of wine production.
-In France, 95% of all grapes grown come from 40 varietals.
+In France, only 250 are officially authorised by the Minister for Agriculture.
+With the great international varieties, this is a tendency towards the uniformisation of wine production.
+In France, 95% of all grapes grown come from 40 varieties.
 In the United States of America, only nine varietals make up 90% of all viticultural production!
-Italy is a significant exception to the rule, with around 750 grape varieties grown on the peninsula.
+Italy is a significant exception to the rule, with around 750 grape varieties grown in bella Italia.

 Champagne: Arbanne, Petit Meslier

-Any champagne enthusiast probably knows that three grape varieties dominate local production: Pinot Noir, Chardonnay and Pinot Meunier represent 98%!
-In reality, seven varietals are allowed in the production of champagne.
-Pinot gris and blanc, as well as Petit Meslier and Arbanne – two varieties specific to the Champagne region are also authorized.
+Any Champagne enthusiast probably knows that three grape varieties dominate local production; Pinot Noir, Chardonnay and Pinot Meunier represent 98% of the vines in the region!
+In reality, seven varieies are allowed in the production of Champagne.
+Pinot Gris and Blanc, as well as Petit Meslier and Arbanne – two varieties specific to the Champagne region are also authorized.
 Arbanne is a fruity, dry and late-ripening varietal.
 It has been replanted by several vignerons in the Aube, its native sub-region, as has Petit Meslier, a grape which lends freshness and vibrancy to wines.
 Olivier Horiot is one of the biggest ambassadors for these two varietals and even produces some rare single-varietal cuvées.
-You should try his Soléra Brut Nature cuvée, a champagne made from seven varietals following the solera method, which is taken from sherry production.
+You should try his Soléra Brut Nature cuvée, a Champagne made from seven varieties following the solera method, which is taken from sherry production.

 The land of multitudinous grape varieties often vinified pure, Alsace has very few ‘forgotten’ grapes.
-Nevertheless, one of the most little-known varietals is Auxerrois, which is almost always blended with Pinot blanc in Klevner, a wine often called ‘Alsace Pinot Blanc’.
-It also often blended to make crémant.
-It comes from the Lorraine and often appears in wines from the French Mosel valley or in the appellations Côtes de Toul and Côtes de Meuse.
-Its flavour profile is quite close to Pinot blanc.
-And we have quite a few to choose from: Alsace Complantation and Zellenberg from Marcel Deiss, Points Cardinaux Métiss from Domaine Bott-Geyl, and the Glouglou cuvée from Domaine Ginglinger (a delicious blend of Pinot Blanc and Pinot Auxerrois).
+Nevertheless, one of the most lessor-known varietals is Auxerrois, which is almost always blended with Pinot Blanc in Klevner, a wine often called ‘Alsace Pinot Blanc’.
+It is also often blended to make crémant.
+It comes from the Lorraine and often appears in wines from the French Mosel Valley or in the appellations Côtes de Toul and Côtes de Meuse.
+Its flavour profile is quite close to Pinot Blanc.
+And we have quite a few to choose from: Alsace Complantation and Zellenberg from Marcel Deiss and Points Cardinaux Métiss from Domaine Bott-Geyl.

 Jura: Melon à Queue Rouge and Enfariné